The History of UU Meriden

 The first Universalist Preachers in Meriden were invited to town by Noah Pomeroy, an early Meriden industrialist.
 Pomeroy began his career as a salesman of tin wire and other metals and in his travels throughout the New England area he became introduced to and fascinated by a novel theological idea known as "Universalism".
 After settling in Meriden in the early 1820s he began inviting traveling Universalist preachers to speak, often at his home with varying numbers of his friends and business associates in attendance.

-Meriden remained a small agricultural community until the coming of the railroad in 1836 which resulted in moving the downtown area to its present location.
-The growth of the community and the influx of people from outside the area led to a more fertile ground for the small progressive group.
+With the coming of the railroad and the resulting growth of the community the small progressive group grew as well and services became more regular.
 In the spring of 1853, at a time when Rev. Abraham Norwood was leading services attended by 60 to 80 persons, a committee was formed to investigate the construction of a permanent place of worship.
 The following year sufficient money had been raised, and in April of 1854 The First Universalist Society of Meriden was established.
 Rev. James Gallagher was its first called minister.
-When Mr. Gallagher moved to Ohio three years later, the services continued being led by members of the congregation or visiting preachers who "settled" for a short period of time.